dvrpc/LTS_island_connectivity/README.md

 ## Makefile

-Be sure you've created a Postgres database called "LTS", and that you have the above dependencies installed.
+Be sure you've created a Postgres database called "lts", and that you have the above dependencies installed.

 Run `Make all` to import all data and build the islands for this analysis.

+Make all will enable postgis and pgrouting on the lts database that you created, and will load all data from the DVRPC postgres server and any other sources.

-Note that this only works behind the firewall.
+Note that this only works behind the DVRPC firewall.

 If you want to move any of this data to a server, run the makefile behind the firewall, then make a PG_dump of the DB and pg_restore it on your server.

 ### Backups
 you can use the `make backup` command to make a backup of your database.
-To do so, you need a .env file with the following variables:
+To do so, you need a .env file with the following variables. (or you can just handle the backup on your own)

 ```
 # location of pg_dump binary (find with the 'which pg_dump' command)